-Teachers, register to give Blue Canoe to your students for free for Spring 2021.
+Teachers, register to give Blue Canoe to your students for free for Summer 2021.
 Learn more

 The key vowel sound of each word is one of the most important sounds that helps listeners understand you.
 In addition, vowels are quite complicated.
 Therefore, helping you learn to produce the key vowel sounds is one of the fastest and most effective ways to improve.
 Blue Canoe also helps with consonants, but typically only after prioritizing feedback on stress and vowel sounds.